 There’s plenty you can do to avoid Glyphosate.
 Weedkiller contains the highest concentrations, so don’t use it.
 Keep in mind that this not only includes your yard, but your friend’s houses, public parks, and kennels with personal protection dogs for sale too.
 You can always call the Department of Parks and Recreation in your area to find out what their herbicide policy is.

-Feeding a high quality, organic dog food from eco-conscious manufactures is another great step.
+Feeding high-quality, organic dog food from eco-conscious manufactures is another great step.
 If you prefer feeding a raw diet over commercial brands, you can check for organic certified ingredients at your local grocery store.
 Don’t forget that Glyphosate is a systemic herbicide, so it doesn’t rinse off.

 The problem with commercial pet foods is that the toxicity of herbicides is compounded in the presence of some preservatives.
 Dr. Anthony Samsul, a research scientist, published test results from many well-known companies.
 Among the brands tested for Glyphosate, you’ll find surprisingly common names such as: